scalar-labs/cassy/docs/getting-started.md

 Of-course, you need a well-configured Cassandra cluster that you can manage.
 The following Cassandra configurations are required to be updated to run Cassy properly.
-* Set `LOCAL_JMX=no` for enabling remote JMX and set `com.sun.management.jmxremote.authenticate=false` to disable authentication in cassandra-env.sh.
+* Set `LOCAL_JMX=no` for enabling remote JMX and set `com.sun.management.jmxremote.authenticate=false` to disable authentication in cassandra-env.sh since the current version does not support JMX authentication.
 (Please do not expose the JMX port to the internet.)

 Furthermore, the following configurations are recommended (but not required) to be updated.
 * Set `incremental_backups=true` in casssandra.yaml if you want to use incremental backups.

-From here, it assumes there is a multi-node Cassandra cluster (192.168.0.2, ...) and a node for running the Cassy master daemon (192.168.0.254).
+From here, it assumes there is a multi-node Cassandra cluster (192.168.0.10, ...) and a node for running the Cassy master daemon (192.168.0.254).

 ### Install